 No obligation, but these links & ads support the site.

-The Jones Dream Catcher Women’s Snowboard took me by surprise.
+The Jones Dream Catcher Women’s Snowboard took me by surprise the first time I rode it.
 It was fast, fun, maneuverable, and easy to ride.
-The Dream Catcher has a stable ride that can cruise through choppy snow and charge turns on steeps but has a fun personality that can play around in and out of the park.
+The Jones Dream Catcher has a stable ride that can cruise through choppy snow and charge turns on steeps.
+It has a fun personality that can play around in and out of the park.
 It’s a very competent and predictable board in any condition from hard snow to powder.

 Boots: Vans Ferra

 Set Up: 20.1 Stance Width, 15 front -15 back

 Flex/Buttering: Even though the flex is medium to medium stiff in a shop, it’s really easy to butter on snow.
 You can feel exactly when you get the board on the reverse camber part of the nose or tail.
 Holding the butter is very stable tool.
 It has a medium stiff flex of 6/10 that keeps it stable but still allows you to bend the board if needed.
 Butters are easy, and it has great pop.

 Sizing: 142, 145, 148, 151, 154 Paige and I both felt fine with the 142.
 I usually lean towards more playful boards so I like the 142.
 But the 145 would work with my specs as well.